Quabena/alx-low_level_programming/0x0D-preprocessor/README.md

 0x0D.
 C - Preprocessor
 0-object_like_macro.h - Is a C header file that defines a macro named SIZE as an abbreviation for the token 1024.
 1-pi.h - Is a C header file that defines a macro named PI as an abbreviation for the token 3.14159265359.
+2-main.c - Is a C program that prints the name of the file it was compiled from, followed by a new line.